BenoitFreslon/benoitfreslon-layoutmanager/README.md

 In your code source ;

 * Create a **starling.display.Sprite** class or a **citrus.core.starling.StarlingState**
-* Import the **LayoutLaoder** class in your class:
+* Import the **LayoutManager** class in your class:

 ```
-import com.benoitfreslon.layoutmanager.LayoutLoader;
+import com.benoitfreslon.layoutmanager.LayoutManager;
 ```

 * Add all your assets in your **AssetManager** instance like this :